Infn8Loop/pprgs-ai-framework/paper/pprgs_paper_md.md

 1. **Protocol Implementation**: Integrate the PPRGS Goal Hierarchy (P₁, P₂, P₃) and the RGS loop constraints (MRP, RC) into core LLM and multi-agent system architectures using the implementation guidelines provided in Section 3.
 Reference code and detailed setup instructions are available in the supplementary materials.

 2. **Platform-Agnostic Testing**: Independently run the four proposed comparative experiments (detailed in Section 4.2) across diverse platforms and architectures.
-We have established a public repository for sharing results and methodologies at [repository URL to be established].
+We have established a public repository for sharing results and methodologies at https://github.com/Infn8Loop/stumbler-ai-framework.

 3. **Cross-Platform Validation**: Replicate experiments across multiple implementations (AWS, GPT, Gemini, Grok) to verify consistency of PPRGS behavior and identify platform-specific vulnerabilities.